Head of the Armed Forces: Duties and functions

+The King regularly receives the agenda in advance of all Cabinet meetings and its committees, particularly the National Security Council.
+He also receives the minutes of the meetings of all of these committees and all Cabinet documents.
+Likewise, the King regularly receives the Secretary of State for Defence in audience to discuss defence documents and policies; if he requires, his Private Secretary can seek additional information from the Ministry of Defence.
+His Majesty also receives regular reports from the Chief of the General Staff, the First Sea Lord and Chief of the Naval Staff, and the Chief of the Air Staff that cover all important developments in military matters.
+His Majesty further receives the Chief of the Defence Staff in audience to discuss tri-service military matters.

+Relationships with military personnel

+Since the reign of Elizabeth II, the Monarch has been affectionately referred to as The Boss in informal settings by some members of the Armed Forces, reflecting the Monarch's connection to the Armed Forces through their position as Commander-in-Chief and the Oath service personal take when joining the Armed Forces.

-Defence Services Secretary of the Royal Household
+The monarch and the Defence Services Secretary

 The Defence Services Secretary is an officer of the Royal Household.
 The DSS is appointed by Royal Warrant from the three Services on a rotational basis.
 The current occupant is Rear Admiral James Norman Macleod.
 He is the primary channel of communication between the Monarch, in his capacity as Commander-in-Chief of the Armed Forces, and the officers and commands of the British Armed Forces.
 His office provides the Monarch with the information and documentation related to defence affairs that he requires to perform his military functions.
 The office was created in 1964 by Queen Elizabeth II as part of the centralization of military affairs into a single defence ministry.
 The DSS maintains a direct link with the offices of the chiefs of staff of the Army, Navy and Air Force.
 The Defence Services Secretary is responsible to the King, the Secretary of State for Defence and the Chief of the Defence Staff for tri-service military appointments and works with the Military Secretary, the Air Secretary and Naval Secretary.
 He submits the names of the officers nominated for promotion to the King through his private secretary.
 The King makes appointments to the ranks of rear-admiral, major-general, air vice-marshal and above directly.